britneyng/MyRecipeBuddy/README.md

 I chose to create a Recipe Manager because cooking is a hobby of mine that I enjoy.
 However, I often ran into the problem of not knowing what to cook or what recipes I could make with ingredients I had on hand.
-The recipe manager is helpful because it stores all possible recipes in a convenient list for the user.
+This recipe manager stores all possible recipes in a convenient list for the user.

 ## User Stories